 A Standard of Excellence.

-The Association of Christian Schools International (ACSI) and AdvancED (formerly North Central Association Commission on Accreditation and School Improvement) accredits Worthington Christian Schools (WC).
+The Association of Christian Schools International (ACSI) and Cognia (formerly AdvancED) accredits Worthington Christian School (WC).
 Every five years WC is reevaluated.

 Following is an overview of the ACSI accreditation standards.
 For more in-depth information: